 Working on top of that might not sound like fun.
 But the reality is that over 52% of college students work at least part-time.
 If they can do it, so can you!

 It’s unlikely that working part-time will cover all your expenses, but it certainly helps.
+You may even consider a side hustle to earn extra cash.
 Every dollar that you’re able to avoid taking out in student loans will save you that much more in the future.

 5. Check out Your Employee Benefits Package